 When I did, I opened a new savings account.
 I started transferring or depositing the daily amount I’d normally spend on cigarettes.
 In two years, the amount in that savings account accounted for almost 70% of what I used as a down payment on my first home!

-Smoking takes an enormous toll on physical and financial health – it’s burning money.
-So quitting has been my most significant personal financial hack, a massive game-changer.”
+Smoking takes an enormous toll on physical and financial health – burning money.
+So quitting has been my biggest financial hack, a massive game-changer.”

 7. Quit Spending Real Money on Games

 Speaking of games, stop spending real money for fake money with in-game purchases.
-One noted, “Shoutout to whoever hacked my MapleStory account, which I had spent roughly $2000+ on without realizing it!
+One noted, “Shoutout to whoever hacked my MapleStory account, which I had paid roughly $2000+ on without realizing it!

 As a result, I could quit and focus on school!”
 Several others admitted they had spent real money for fake cash for games on their phones.